Martin-ITT/MS3-Code_Institute/Readme.md

 - Figma was used to create wireframes

-- Adobe Color was used to identify the color scheme
+- Adobe Color was used to identify the colour scheme

 - Am I Responsive was used to create title image for readme.md